 Android is now installed on your virtual disk.
 However trying the first options gives you a black screen and all the other “Debug” options give you a screen with text scrolling by that all stops at “USB video class driver”

-Not great.
-So reset, get back to the “Grub options” screen from above, select “debug mode” and press the letter “e”, the on line “kernel” press “e” again to edit.
+Select “debug mode” and press the letter “e”, the on line “kernel” press “e” again to edit.

-at the end of the line add “vga=834 nomodeset xforcevesa” like above.
+At the end of the line add “vga=834 nomodeset xforcevesa” like above.
 Press return to get back in the previous screen and press “b” to boot with the new changed kernel parameters.

 At the prompt do the following